 that may outlast us all,

-including laws and wealth and claims
+including tribes and towns and claims

 of states that rise and fall.

 Great games like science or the arts